By Martin Brungard

 Since the water pH and alkalinity are high after treatment in either of the processes above, the pH and alkalinity must be reduced prior to brewing usage.
 Aeration (to dissolve CO2 in the water) and/or the addition of acid are suitable for reducing the pH and alkalinity of the decanted, lime-treated water.
 Reducing the pH of the lime-softened water to under 8.6 through aeration or acid addition is desirable.
 The lime-softening methods above require time, special chemicals, and a pH meter to conduct successfully.

 4.2.4 Ion-Exchange Softening is a common household water softening method that uses salt (sodium chloride or potassium chloride) to soften water.
-Water softened with this process should not be used for brewing water since the hardness ions (Ca and Mg) are replaced with elevated levels of sodium or potassium that impart undesirable flavor and potentially harm the yeast.
+Water softened with this process should not typically be used for brewing water since the hardness ions (Ca and Mg) are replaced with elevated levels of sodium or potassium that impart undesirable flavor and potentially harm the yeast.
 Since calcium and magnesium ions are beneficial to brewing, removing them from the water and replacing them with sodium or potassium is not desirable.
 Additionally, ion-exchange water softeners do not reduce the alkalinity of the softened water.
 Since the alkalinity remains high and hardness is reduced, the RA of the softened water is raised significantly, making it even less suitable for brewing.

 4.3 Alkalinity Adjustment

-Alkalinity affects the performance of the mash through RA.
+Alkalinity affects the performance of the mash through the RA effect.
 Alkalinity is produced by bicarbonate, carbonate, and hydroxyl in the water.
 Bicarbonate is the predominant species in the typical municipal water system pH range of 6.5 to 8.5.
 There are several reasons why bicarbonate is the predominant species in tap water.
 Carbonate does not exist in significant concentration in that typical water pH range since it is preferentially transformed to bicarbonate.
 Hydroxyl is a strong base that reacts easily with impurities in the water.
 Since there are typically impurities in the water, hydroxyl does not exist in significant concentration in water supplies.